romeric/florence/README.md

 export PYTHONPATH="/path/to/florence:$PYTHONPATH"
 ```

-This builds many low-level cython modules ahead of time.
+This builds many low-level cython modules, ahead of time.
 Options can be given to `setup.py` for instance

 ```
 python setup.py build BLAS=mkl CXX=/usr/local/bin/g++ CC=~/LLVM/clang
 ```

-Optional external dependies such as `MUMPS` solver, `Pardiso` solver and `mayavi` typically need special care for installation.
+Installation of optional external dependencies such as `MUMPS` direct sparse solver, `Pardiso` direct sparse solver and `mayavi` 3D visualisation library typically need special care.

 To install `MUMPS`, use `homebrew` on macOS and `linuxbrew` on linux: